-- Accept referrals from staff and evaluate to identify appropriate interventions. - 0)-Identify possible reasons, in terms of emotional wellbeing, which may cause behaviour difficulties in school - Provide 1:1 or small group interventions to reinforce school rules and expectations of behaviours. - Work with parents/carers to support with negative behaviours, both at home and school. - Support identified pupils during lunchtimes to reinforce positive behaviours. - Train buddies as positive role models, demonstrating the Wwhole Sechool rules. - Where necessary, provide reward charts and behaviour logs/diaries to identify fany patterns of behaviours.
+- Accept referrals from staff and evaluate to identify appropriate interventions. - Identify possible reasons, in terms of emotional wellbeing, which may cause behaviour difficulties in school. - Provide 1:1 or small group interventions to reinforce school rules and expectations of behaviours. - Work with parents/carers to support with negative behaviours, both at home and school, including providing advice via workshops and Coffee Mornings - Support identified pupils during break times and lunchtimes to reinforce positive behaviours. - Where necessary, provide reward charts and behaviour logs/diaries to identify any patterns of behaviours.